 - Epidemics: foodborne outbreaks, most common with milk, soft cheese, smoked fish, hot dogs, turkey deli meats, cantaloupes, cucumbers.

 - Cause of meningitis, especially in compromised host (organ transplants, AIDS [CD4 < 200/mm3], cancer therapy, steroids, lymphoma) and persons >50yrs; relatively rare in AIDS.

 - Other susceptible hosts: infants (< 1 month), pregnant women, elderly (>60 yrs)

 - Culture from normally sterile site (CSF, blood, etc).

 - Serology (listeriolysin O antibody): helpful in the investigation of foodborne outbreaks.

 SITES OF INFECTION

-- Principles: most common serious forms
+- Principles: most common serious forms of infection with

 - Bacteremia: use meningitis options x 2wks.